zwave-js/node-zwave-js/docs/api/node.md

 readonly protocol: Protocols
 ```

-Which protocol is used to communicate with this node
+Which protocol is used to communicate with this node, Z-Wave (Classic) or Z-Wave Long Range.

 ## ZWaveNode events